MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

       This section shows stats around the data points that were used by the model to learn patterns and generate product recommendations.
 Filtering, as configured in the model configuration, will apply on the output generated by the model.
 However, the model uses all available data to learn patterns.
 Therefore, if you use product filtering in the model configuration, this section will show the total number of products that the model analyzed to learn patterns, which might differ from the number of products that match the defined filtering criteria.

    1. **High-confidence product recommendations:** A sample of recommendations provided to your customers that the model believes are likely to be purchased by the customer.
-   - Note: Adding a Product Listing, besides being used in the Product Filter configuration, will replace the Product IDs with Product Names on this screen, providing you with a more actionable and intuitive insights about your predicted Product Recommendations.
+      If a product catalog is added, the product IDs get replaced with product names.
+Product names provide a more actionable and intuitive information about the predictions.
        > [!div class="mx-imgBorder"]
        > ![List showing high confidence suggestions for a select set of individual customers](media/product-recommendation-highconfidence.PNG "List showing high confidence suggestions for a select set of individual customers")